 I used to think I would always live in chaos.
-Hello- I have 5 children.
+Hello- I have a million children.
 But then I discovered what happens when you tidy up.

 Don’t worry, this isn’t another blog post applauding the KonMari method (although don’t get me wrong, I am kinda obsessed with her tidy folded tees) but it is a discussion on why cleaning up is so worth it.

 I have decorated hundreds of rooms for tv and residential projects alike and supervised many renovations- and experience has taught me that you can put hundreds and thousands of dollars, countless hours into a project, hire the best trades, spend thousands of dollars in furnishings, and hire the best photographer for magazine swoon worthy images, but if your house is constantly covered in crap- it doesn’t matter.
 Your house- and life- will be in chaos.

 This is why I love the title of Marie Kondo’s highly applauded book “The Life Changing Magic of Tidying Up”- because living without piles of clutter, living without hunting for something in a rush, living with the peace that comes with a space that allows you room to breathe and be at peace is life changing.

 Tidying up is not an easy task for me.
 I live with 5 small people who are basically experts at dumping every possible toy bin on the ground.
 I have a laundry room that currently has a pile of unfolded clothing that is 4′ high.
 And at the end of the day, after the regular rewarding duties of work and child rearing, all I want to do is Netflix binge.